Nathan Lyon: Domestic career

 In 2010–11 KFC Twenty20 Big Bash Lyon was the leading wicket-taker where the Redbacks went on to win the competition.
 Lyon went on to play for South Australia in the Sheffield Shield and the Australian domestic limited-overs competition.
 In the same year he was selected to represent Australia A in Zimbabwe where he took 11 wickets in the tri-series to be named man of the series.
-Nathan Lyon has signed to play in the inaugural season of the Big Bash League for the Adelaide Strikers.
+Lyon signed to play in the inaugural season of the Big Bash League for the Adelaide Strikers.

 In May 2017 it was announced that Worcestershire had signed Lyon as a replacement for compatriot John Hastings, who was competing in the ICC Champions Trophy.
 On 15 November 2017, during the final moments of the Sheffield Shield match against Queensland at the Allan Border Field, Lyon was involved in a bizarre incident, burning a piece of toast in the dressing room and causing the smoke alarm to go off, which brought the fire services to the ground and stopped play for 30 minutes.

-On 5 November 2019, Lyon signed for Hampshire as their overseas player for the 2020 season in Championship cricket in England.
+In November 2019, Lyon signed for Hampshire as their overseas player for the 2020 season in Championship cricket in England.
 However, this deal was later cancelled due to the COVID-19 pandemic.
 In February 2021, during the 2020–21 Sheffield Shield season, Lyon took his 600th first-class wicket.

+In August 2023, the Melbourne Renegades announced they had signed Lyon on a three-year deal for the Big Bash League starting with the 2023/24 season.

+In November 2023 Lancashire County Cricket Club announced that they had signed Lyon as an overseas player for the 2024 domestic season.